Nicolas-Ferreira/design-patterns-in-python/README.md

 Factories motivation:
 * Object creation logic become too convoluted
-* Initializer is not descriptive, mane is always __init__.
+* Initializer is not descriptive, name is always __init__.
 Cannot overload with same sets of arguments with different names, can turn into 'optional parameter hell'
 * Wholesale object creation (non-piecewise, unlike Builder) can be outsourced to:
   * A separate method (Factory Method)
   * That may exist in a separate class (Factory)